bartolli/codanna-plugins/plugins/codanna-base/commands/x-ray.md

 ### Your Workflow <Step_2 YourWorkflow>

-1. Analyze the results with their relevance scores (focus on results with score > 0.6)
+1. Analyze the results with their relevance scores (focus on results with score > 0.6 (if possible))

 2. **To see actual implementation** of interesting results:
    - Use the line range from the Location field to read just the relevant code